Wolk9/Superpy-WINC/Readme.md

    - **Profit Report for a Specific Date**: python super.py report profit --date YYYY-MM-DD

-  The inventory report is created in CSV format with the name inventory_report.csv.
+  The inventory report is created in CSV format with the name inventory_report.csv and displayed with tabulate to the commandline.

 ## Data Storage